oxygen-dioxide/openutau-manifests/README.md

 <img width="453" alt="image" src="https://user-images.githubusercontent.com/54425948/227085816-4cced732-98dd-4c76-bc40-9a94f971a066.png">

 ## Note
-* Corrupted flags between different resamplers aren't included currently.
+* Conflicting flags between different resamplers aren't included currently.
 For example, the `A` flag changes volume of notes depending on pitch in moresampler and tn_fnds, but emphasizes high frequencies in f2resamp.
 So `A` isn't included in f2resamp.yaml

 ## Links
 * [UTAU Flag guide](https://www.tumblr.com/utau-bowl/647016314853097472/utau-flag-guide?source=share) by Just UTAU Things